PaNDa2code/zerotty/README.md

 ZeroTTY is a modern terminal emulator designed for speed, efficiency, and cross-platform compatibility.
 By leveraging the power of Zig and a low-level design, ZeroTTY aims to provide a native, high-performance experience with minimal dependencies.

+> **⚠️ This project is currently in an early stage of development.
+> Expect bugs, missing features, and fast-moving changes**

 ## Features

 *   **Cross-Platform:** Runs on Linux, Windows, and macOS.